 Continuing on about the good stuff about the book, I cannot stress on how well Walsh has managed to simplify probably some of the most difficult concepts to grasp in science (including stuff in quantum mechanics or complex mathematical ideas), and a large part of this was due to the analogical reasoning that he employed by using pop-culture references.
 Once he made sure the reader had understood the scientific concepts, he then utilized those concepts to explain perhaps even more complex theological concepts.
 Through this three-step explanatory process (pop culture to science to theology), the brilliance of the analogical method really shines through in breaking down the most toughest concepts and that is something that must be appreciated.
 I must also admit that reading this book has got me making analogies of my own between things I see in my everyday life and theological concepts that I read about in the Bible.
 I might put that to good use sometime in the future, perhaps even on this very blog.

-Coming to more specific things that I appreciate about this book, one of the things I liked most was how Walsh handled the idea of faith.
-Given my interest in philosophy, I found a parallel between what Walsh termed as “the set of assumptions for understanding the world” and what in epistemology are called basic beliefs or the fundamental axioms of a belief system.
+Coming to more specific things that I appreciate about this book, one of the things I liked most was how Walsh handled the idea of faith, and how it enables one to believe in a “set of [fundamental] assumptions for understanding the world”.
 It is important to note that every worldview has its own set of fundamental and unprovable axioms or assumptions, regardless of whether it is a religious one or a secular one.
 In short, everybody has faith, despite what the atheist wishes to deny.
 I also think faith involves an act of trusting in God based on available evidence, but defining it as the choice of axioms is a good place to start.

 The chapters on the genome and on the human immune system were also favourites of mine.
 I was especially impressed by the analogy between the division of labour in the cell to the various roles within the church (and this could be extended to within the family as well).
 Another excellent example used was that of the T-cell, which is ‘trained’ in the thymus before being sent out to perform its role as part of the immune system.
 It gave me an excellent insight into how the church can be the place where individuals are trained to use the Bible as their plumb line in order to combat any heresies or controversies that come up.